cvalencia1991/Math-magicians/README.md

 # Math Magicas

-In this Project we create  a applicaction using React
+In this Project we create  a applicaction using React, also implementing the feature of diferentes routes

 ## Getting Started